chrisbarrett/sclang-extensions/readme.md

 # Installation

-## Package
+`sclang-extensions` is available on [MELPA](http://melpa.milkbox.net/).
+This is the easiest way to install.

-`sclang-extensions` is available on [MELPA](http://melpa.milkbox.net/): `M-x package-install sclang-extensions`.
-If you haven't set up MELPA, add the following to your init.el:
+If you haven't set up MELPA, you'll need to add the following to your init.el

 ```lisp
 ;;; Initialize packages.